Top 150+ Python Interview Questions You Must Know for 2025

 • Django, like Pyramid, may be used for larger applications.
 It has an ORM in it.

-This may be accomplished by utilizing the genfromtxt() method with a comma as the delimiter.
+This may be accomplished using the genfromtxt() method with a comma as the delimiter.

-The term GIL stands for Global Interpreter Lock.
-This is a mutex that helps thread synchronization by preventing deadlocks by limiting access to Python objects.
-GIL assists with multitasking (and not parallel computing).
+GIL stands for Global Interpreter Lock.
+This mutex helps thread synchronization by preventing deadlocks by limiting access to Python objects.
+GIL assists with multitasking (not parallel computing).

 PIP denotes Python Installer Package.
 It is used to install various Python modules.
-It's a command-line utility that creates a unified interface for installing various Python modules.
+A command-line utility creates a unified interface for installing various Python modules.
 It searches the internet for the package and installs it into the working directory without requiring any user intervention.

 def check_distinct(data_list):